Cut to 2005, when we were all transforming vintage suitcases into stacked nightstands and making candle holders out of wine glasses.

 How does this translate to experiential marketing?
 As easily as an old easy-bake oven into a lovely plant holder.
 Adaptive reuse engineers overlooked spaces into the ultimate physical experience.
 Using abandoned spaces in your experience utilizes some of the most powerful emotional notes of experiential marketing, like nostalgia, “being in on the secret,” and the excitement of discovering that things aren’t what they seem.

-We aren’t the only ones catching on to the coolness of adaptive reuse.
+Consumer brands are catching on to the coolness of adaptive reuse, too.
 House of Vans turned an old London theatre into a “mixed use creative venue for Vans enthusiasts and those interested in skateboarding culture.”
 It contained a skate park, state-of-the-art theater, music stage, and café.
 You can catch some air, drink some coffee, and check out the latest sweet kicks.
 Or just coffee and shop, while leaving the skinned knees to the kids.